 Most of the time for data analysts will be spent on building systems and compiling their findings into digestible forms for the company they work for.
 What makes this role so immersive is that a data analyst will be working on the project from start to finish.

 They can be heavily involved from the ideation of the question - all the way through to the presentation of the data.
+Power BI data modeling is one of the many tasks data analysts are involved in during the report development process.

 Data analysis is incredible at being able to spot patterns in data, and that is what makes them so valuable when it comes to creating solutions for current issues, and making predictions for the future.